 ![]() | ![]() | ![]() | ![]() |

-The detour Rabbit Course has a gentle slope and is often trackless, making it a good choice for powder beginners.
-The right side of the quad lift, as seen from the top, also offers a fun, undulating line.
+The Rabbit Course, a detour route, has a gentle slope and is often untouched, making it a good choice for powder beginners.
+The right side of the quad lift when viewed from the top also offers a fun, undulating line.

 ![]() | ![]() | ![]() | ![]() |